Disciplinary Rules & Procedures

 7.2 Non-Public Cautionary Letter

-Where no cause for further action can be found, the CDC may dismiss the proceeding or investigation, but may issue a cautionary letter to Respondent to assist the Respondent in avoiding further allegations of misconduct.
+Where no cause for further action can be found, the CDC may dismiss the proceeding or investigation but may issue a cautionary letter to the Respondent to assist the Respondent in avoiding further allegations of misconduct.
 Such a letter shall not be publicly available, and shall not be considered a disciplinary action or rebuke against the Respondent.

 7.3 CeFT® Suspension

-The CDC may suspend a Respondent from utilizing the CeFT® mark or designation for a specified period of time, not to exceed three (3) years.
+The CDC may suspend a Respondent from utilizing the CeFT® mark or designation for a specified period, not to exceed three (3) years.
 In the event of a suspension, FTI must publish the fact of the suspension together with the identification of the Respondent in a press release or on its website, and/or inform other Regulatory Bodies of the suspension.
 Respondents receiving a suspension may qualify for reinstatement to use the CeFT® mark or designation by written approval signed by the CDC Chair.

 7.4 CeFT® Revocation